felixhusse/codemirror-addon/README.md

 - Comment on the original issue that you have implemented a fix for it

 ## License & Author
+([CodeMirror](http://codemirror.net)) is distributed under MIT License by Marijn Haverbeke <marijnh@gmail.com> and others.
+For license terms, see CODEMIRROR-LICENSE
 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.